Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 and the bond quantities between sublattice $ a $ and sublattice $ b $ :

 where $ \vec{x} $ belongs to the same unit cell shown in Fig.1b.
 All the other bonds having no phase factor from the gauge field.
 The real part $ K $ gives the kinetic energy between the two sites.
 The imaginary part $ I $ gives the current between the two sites.
-Note that the "-" sign in Eqn.\ref{bond} is important which make the definition of the current to be consistent with that of gauge factors in the Fig.1b. $ \chi_{p}= \sum_{p} I $ around any plaquette $ p $ ( a hexagon ) gives the chirality around the hexagon.
-The chirality $ \chi_{p} $ leads to a boson density at the center of the hexagon $ p $.
+Note that the "-" sign in Eqn.\ref{bond} is important which make the definition of the current to be consistent with that of gauge factors in the Fig.1b.
+Because the boson is a vortex in the vortex field, so the vortex current $ \chi_{p}= \sum_{p} I $ around any plaquette $ p $ ( a hexagon ) leads to the boson density deviation from the filling factor $ f=1/3 $ at the center of the hexagon $ p $.